-4.3 Home and Host Supervisors Forms
+- 4.3 Home Supervisor Support Form - a.
+Applicants must upload the Home Supervisor Support Form via the online application platform. - b.
+The home supervisor is required to read, complete and sign (handwritten or certificate-based signature mandatory) the Home Supervisor Support Form.
+The form is available for download on the online application platform.
+Applicants with incomplete or unsigned form will be deemed ineligible.

+4.4 Host Supervisor Acceptance Form

 - a.
+Applicants must upload the Host Supervisor Acceptance Form via the online application platform. - b.
+The home supervisor is required to read, complete and sign (handwritten or certificate-based signature mandatory) the Host Supervisor Acceptance Form.
+The form is available for download on the online application platform.
+Applicants with incomplete or unsigned form will be deemed ineligible.

+4.5 Salary confirmation letter

-Applicants are required to submit the Home Supervisor Support Form and the Host Supervisor Acceptance Form via the online application platform, where templates for these forms are available for download.
-The information in both forms must precisely match the details provided in the online application platform.
-In case of any discrepancies, the information on the online application platform will be considered definitive.
-To be eligible, applicants require both home and host supervisors to complete, sign and accept all terms and conditions outlined in their respective forms.
-Applicants with incomplete forms submitted by the deadline will be deemed ineligible. - b.
-Applicants that continue to receive in part or in totality a monthly salary from their home or host institution during the ERS fellowship, must report the figure of the exact monthly NET amount (salary after deductions, such as income taxes and social security, etc.) received in EURO in the online application. - In this case, applicants will also be requested to upload a salary confirmation letter from either the home or host institution (depending on who will be providing the salary).
+Applicants that continue to receive in part or in totality a monthly salary from their home or host institution during the ERS fellowship, must report the figure of the exact monthly NET amount (salary after deductions, such as income taxes and social security, etc.) received in EURO in the online application.

+In this case, applicants will also be requested to upload a salary confirmation letter from either the home or host institution (depending on who will be providing the salary).
 The letter must be written on the institution's letterhead, with the institution's stamp stating the exact NET amount the applicant will receive in EURO per month.